Free The Open Group OGBA-101 Exam Braindumps (page: 4)

 Explanation:

-Value networks are an approach to model, measure, and analyze business value that is primarily concerned with identifying the participants involved in creating and delivering value.
-Value networks focus on the relationships and interactions among the participants, such as customers, suppliers, partners, employees, and other stakeholders.
+Value networks are an approach to model, measure, and analyze business value that is primarily concerned with identifying the participants involved in creating and delivering value3.
+Value networks focus on the relationships and interactions among the participants, such as customers, suppliers, partners, employees, and other stakeholders3.
 Value networks can help to understand how value flows through the network and how it can be improved or optimized.
 Value networks emphasize the interconnectedness of various entities involved in creating and delivering value.
 This approach goes beyond the linear view of a value chain and recognizes the complex relationships and interactions between:

 Internal participants: Different departments, teams, and individuals within the organization.
 External participants: Suppliers, partners, customers, and other stakeholders outside the organization.